io-0/io-0.github.io/_posts/2021-04-17-Reactive-Builder.md

 # Reactive Builder
 This document shows a solution to a problem I encountered.
 The solution is written as a test in JAVA.
 ## Problem
 I have to compile data from multiple reactive services.
+One requires data from another, so `Mono.zip(..)` won't work.
 ## Solution
 I use the builder pattern mixed with flatMap's: